Is your organization up-to-speed with the changes to the FLSA?

 Certain workers may be exempt from the FLSA's overtime rules if they receive a predetermined, fixed salary, which is not subject to reductions in the quality or quantity of work.
 Previously, their salary must have exceed a certain threshold ($455 per week, or $23,660 per year), known as the salary test.
 And their job duties were limited to those described in the FLSA's executive, administrative, and professional exemptions.

 More Employees Eligible for Overtime

 Under the new rule, the minimum salary threshold will rose to $684 per week, or $35,568 per year.
 Effective January 1, 2020, employees who previously earned between $23,660 and $35,568 are entitled to overtime pay, regardless of whether they perform exempt job duties.
 The DOL rule also increased the annual minimum compensation for highly compensated employees (HCE) from $100,000 to $107,432.

 Previously, the Obama administration issued regulations in 2016 that increased the minimum salary threshold to qualify for overtime exemptions.
 However, these changes triggered litigation by business groups and many states, and on August 31, 2017, a federal court in Texas issued a final decision striking down the changes.

-Another option to consider would be hiring additional workers, either full- or part-time, to offset those overtime hours that your employees would incur.
+Another option to consider would be hiring additional workers, either full- or part-time, to offset those overtime hours that your employees incur.

 If your employee time-tracking technology does not integrate with your payroll, now may be the time to consider an upgrade.
-Since the increases to the FLSA salary thresholds will mean more employees qualify for overtime payments, the potential for errors in manual time-tracking systems could help to justify an investment in automated solutions.
+Since the increases to the FLSA salary thresholds mean more employees qualify for overtime payments, the potential for errors in manual time-tracking systems could help to justify an investment in automated solutions.

 Want to learn more?